 Enhanced Skills Program: Global Health and Vulnerable Populations

-The Global Health and Vulnerable Populations Program at the University of Toronto is a 52-week Residency Program designed to provide family physicians with the knowledge and the skills to address global health issues both locally and abroad.
+The Global Health and Vulnerable Populations Program at the University of Toronto is a 52-week Enhanced Skills Residency Program designed to provide family physicians with the knowledge and skills to address global health issues both locally and abroad, and to learn ways in which to lower the barriers for access to care for the communities which they choose to serve.

-The objectives of the program are to enhance the skills and knowledge of Canadian family physicians in the areas relevant to global health to enable them to work more effectively in resource-poor settings in Canada and abroad and to foster the development of collaborative relationships to support primary health care in resource-poor settings locally, nationally and internationally.
+The objectives of the program are to enhance the skills and knowledge of Canadian family physicians in the areas relevant to global health and vulnerable populations, to enable them to work more effectively in underserved settings, and to foster the development of collaborative relationships to support primary health care in these settings locally, nationally and internationally.

 Program Director: Dr. Leila Makhani, MD, CFPC